hromadkavojta/terraform-concurrent-agent/README.md

 There are 3 parts for installing this agent to your google cloud project

-Fist is downloading your preferred terraform version to directory `agent`
+Fist download your preferred terraform binary from https://www.terraform.io/downloads.html and place it the directory `agent`

 ### Creating secure connection
 - Create secret string that you place into makefile in root directory, into agent-cloudbuild.yaml authorization header and `agent/app.yaml` environment variable